-9. Which one of the following st tatements can lead the Commissioner of Domestic Taxes to review an d amend a
+9. Which one of the following statements can lead the Commissioner of Domestic Taxes to review and amend a taxpayer's assessment?

-). taxpayer's assessment? atchients can lead the commissioner of Domestic Taxes to review an a amena a

-covered in a prior assessment
+A. Errors or omissions discovered in a prior assessment

-B. The taxpayer's investm
+B. The taxpayer's investment in shares

-C. A change in the taxpay
+C. A change in the taxpayer's residential address (2 1 )

-D. Requesting an extensio n for tax submission (2 marks)
+D. Requesting an extension for tax submission (2 marks)

-10. Which one of the following state ements is a characteristic of the instalment tax?
+10. Which one of the following statements is a characteristic of the instalment tax?

-e at the end of the financial year
+A. A single payment made at the end of the financial year B. Multiple payments made throughout the year based on estimated income

-de throughout the year based on estimated income

-C. A fixed amount paid re (2
+B. Multiple payments made throughout the year based on estimated incomeC.
+A fixed amount paid regardless of income

-D. A tax that is only for re esidents businesses (2 marks)
+D. A tax that is only for residents' businesses (2 marks)

-11. Which one of the following tran saction is NOT a transaction under which customs duty is imposed?
+11. Which one of the following transaction is NOT a transaction under which customs duty is imposed?

-A. Importation of goods in
+A. Importation of goods into a country

-B. Exportation of goods fr
+B. Exportation of goods from a country

-een warehouses within the same country
+C. Transfer of goods between warehouses within the same country

-D. Purchases of personal i tems during international travel (2 marks)
+D. Purchases of personal items during international travel (2 marks)

-12. Mikah Processing Ltd. started it s operations on 1 January 2023 after incurring the following expenditure:
+12. Mikah Processing Ltd. started its operations on 1 January 2023 after incurring the following expenditure e:

-Factory building Sh.28,000,000
+• Factory building Sh.28,000,000

-Processing machine Sh.12,000,000
+• Processing machine Sh.12,000,000

-Tractors Sh.4,200,000
+• Tractors Sh.4,200,000

-Saloon car Sh.3,400,000
+• Saloon car Sh.3,400,000

-Administration office Sh.6,000,000
+• Administration office Sh.6,000,000

 Required:

-Determine the investment allow ance due to Mikah Processing Ltd. for the year 2023. .
-Ye
+Determine the investment allowance due to Mikah Processing Ltd. for the year 2023. ې

-A. Sh.53,600,000 abi,cu
+A. Sh.53,600,000 001.0

-B. Sh.44,200,000 chor
+B. Sh.44,200,000 aw citie

-C. Sh.22,400,000 A A A A
+C. Sh.22,400,000 WAL

 D. Sh.
 8,940,000 (2 marks)

-13. The following are scope of taxal ble services under the digital services tax regulations EXCEPT
+13. The following are scope of taxable services under the digital services tax regulations EXCEPT ·

-A. downloadable digital co
+A. downloadable digital contents

-B. over-the-top services in ncluding streaming television shows
+B. over-the-top services including streaming television shows

-C. provision of digital man
+C. provision of digital market place (2 1-)

-D. accessing of digital inte erface (2 marks)
+D. accessing of digital interface (2 marks)

-14. Nyumba Ltd. incurred the follow ving legal fees in the year 2023:
+14. Nyumba Ltd. incurred the following legal fees in the year 2023:

-1 Conveyance fees Sh.550,400
+• Conveyance fees Sh.550,400

-Preparation of employment
+• Preparation of employment contracts Sh.240,800

-Debt collection Sh.832,400
+• Debt collection Sh.832,400

 • Breach of contract Sh.543,800

 Required:

-deduct as allowable expense for tax purposes?
+How much should the company deduct as allowable expense for tax purposes?

-A. Sh.1,320,000 1 1 1
+A. Sh.1,320,000

 B. Sh.1,166,200

-C. Sh.1,073,200
+C. Sh.1,073,200 (2 montra)

 D. Sh.2,167,400 (2 marks)

-15. The following are considered of fences under the value added tax (VAT) Act, EXCEPT
+15. The following are considered offences under the value added tax (VAT) Act, EXCEPT

-A. providing inaccurate in formation in VAT returns
+A. providing inaccurate information in VAT returns

-on purchases that do not qualify

-n through underreporting sales
+B. claiming VAT refunds on purchases that do not qualify C. engaging in tax evasion through underreporting sales

-D. selling goods at a disco ounted price without notifying the tax authority (2 marks)
+C. engaging in tax evasion through underreporting sales D. selling goods at a discounted price without notifying the tax authority (2 marks)

+5. Sening goods at a discounted price without notifying the tax authority (2 marks)

 - 16. Which one of the following documents is NOT required by the customs authority when clearing imported goods in Kenya?

-- Packing List A.
+- A. Packing List

 - B. Commercial Invoice

 - C. Bill of Lading

 - D. Import declaration form (IDF)